dimpyad/DailyPractice/APIAutomation/Day_45.md

 }
 ```
 ### Problem Statement #2
-Validate the following two responses when field state is optional in the nested json with key address.
+Validate response schema when nested json has optional field.
+For example the following scenario, state field under address is optional.

 Response 1:
 ```